Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

             1. Navigate to your FHIR service in Azure Portal.
             2. Click on properties in the left menu.
             3. Copy the "Id" field under the "Essentials" group.
+        - `enableVNetSupport`: This parameter accepts a boolean (true/false) value, enabling integration of Virtual Network and Private Link in the deployed sample.
+When set to true, the following resources are deployed in the Standard/Premium tier to enable private endpoint creation necessary for Virtual Network Support:
+          1. API Management (APIM): Deployed in the Premium tier.
+          2. App Service Plan and Static Web App: Deployed in the Standard tier.
+          3. Function Apps and App Service Plan: Utilizes Windows as the operating system.
         - Some important considerations when using an existing FHIR service instance:
             - The FHIR server instance and SMART on FHIR resources are expected to be deployed in the same resource group, so enter the same resource group name in the `existingResourceGroupName` parameter.
 1. Add fhirUser claim to your test users.
 You will need to add the `fhirUser` claim to each of your test user accounts.
 For the patient test user, the `fhirUser` needs to be `<Complete Fhir Url>/Patient/PatientA` to collaborate with the sample data.
 For the practitioner test user, the `fhirUser` needs to be `<Complete Fhir Url>/Practitioner/PractitionerC1`.